Set up two-factor authentication in mailbox

 TOTP-based two-factor authentication offers a simple way to secure your account with a second factor – without additional hardware, directly via an app on your smartphone.
 TOTP-capable authenticator apps include e.g., Google Authenticator, Bitwarden, or FreeOTP.

-If you have enabled 2FA and lose access to your authenticator app, you can only reset your password if you have previously set up a password reset method for your account.
+If you have enabled two-factor authentication (2FA) and lose access to your authenticator app, only the administrator can reset your password.

 Examples for compatible authenticator apps